blackflux/robo-config-plugin/src/plugin/docs/assorted/@npm-opensource-es.md

 ## :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-dockernpm-elasticsearch">docker/#npm-elasticsearch</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-dockernpm-elasticsearch">`index`</a>)

-Manage docker configuration for npm package on github using elasticsearch.
+Manage docker test configuration for npm package on github using elasticsearch.

 <table>
   <tbody>